JoelDag/moe_chess_expert/README.md

 - `src/core/` – shared abstractions (logging, adapter plumbing, aux-loss wrapper).
 - `src/train_chess_expert.py` – primary training entry point.
 - `src/evaluation.py` – Trainer subclass that can trigger lm-evaluation-harness.

-## Next Steps

-- Plug in a GPU-backed environment and increase `max_steps` for longer runs.
-- Enable lm-eval tasks via the `HarnessTrainer` and a task list in your config.
-- Replace synthetic chess signals with NNUE-derived features once available.

-> **Tip:** keep `WANDB_DISABLED=true` for offline experiments; remove it to log to Weights & Biases when credentials are configured.